 Conclusion

 Fractional distillation remains essential for modern industrial processes across various manufacturing sectors.
-In a chemical process plant, the process delivers high-purity products while maintaining efficiency in production operations.
+In a Fractional Distillation Unit, the process delivers high-purity products while maintaining efficiency in production operations.

-- Industries continue to improve distillation technology for better separation and energy efficiency.
+- Industries continue to improve distillation technology to achieve better separation and greater energy efficiency.

 - Regular maintenance and operator training ensure safe and reliable system operation.